Dagwan/handcrafted-haven/README.md

-# team4-handcrafted-haven
+# Handcrafted Haven

+## Description
-A platform for artisans to showcase and sell their handcrafted items
+Handcrafted Haven is an innovative web application that provides a platform for artisans and crafters to showcase and sell their unique handcrafted items.

+## Group Members
+- Dagwan Pan'an Danladi
+- Member Name 2
+- Member Name 3
+- Member Name 4